captbaritone/raven-for-redux/README.md

 Signature: `state => userContext`

-Raven allows you to associcate a [user context] with each error report.
+Sentry allows you to associcate a [user context] with each error report.
 `getUserContext` allows you to define a mapping from your Redux `state` to the user context.
 When `getUserContext` is specified, the result of `getUserContext` will be used to derive the user context before sending an error report.
 Be careful not to mutate your `state` within this function.

-If you have specified a [`dataCallback`] when you configured Raven, note that `getUserContext` will be applied _before_ your specified `dataCallback`.
-When a `getUserContext` function is given, it will override any previously set user context.

 This option was introduced in version 1.2.0.